Sayan-sss/DISNEY-HOTSTAR/README.md

 # DISNEY-HOTSTAR
-Disney+ Hotstar clone using HTML CSS and JAVASCRIPT
+Disney+ Hotstar landing page using HTML CSS and JAVASCRIPT